BenjaSanchez/HIPPO/README.md

 HIPPO (Heuristic Iterative Procedure for Parameter Optimization) is the companion software of the publication:

 Benjamín J. Sánchez, Daniela C. Soto, Héctor Jorquera, Claudio A. Gelmi, José R. Pérez-Correa.
-HIPPO: An iterative re-parameterization method for identification and calibration of dynamic bioreactor models of complex processes.
-Industrial & Engineering Chemistry Research.
+HIPPO: An iterative reparametrization method for identification and calibration of dynamic bioreactor models of complex processes.
+Industrial & Engineering Chemistry Research. (http://www.dx.doi.org/10.1021/ie501298b)

-HIPPO was programmed by Benjamín J. Sánchez, excluding the functions identifica.p, ksensibilidadBSB.p and intconfianzaBSB.p, that were programmed by Dr. Claudio Gelmi (www.systemsbiology.cl).
+HIPPO was programmed by Benjamín J. Sánchez, excluding the functions identifica, ksensibilidadBSB and intconfianzaBSB, that were programmed by Dr. Claudio Gelmi (www.systemsbiology.cl), Engineering School, Pontificia Universidad Católica de Chile.

-HIPPO is available for free at http://www.systemsbiology.cl/tools/
+HIPPO is available for free at http://www.systemsbiology.cl/tools/ No technical support is provided for its use.

 Last update: 2014-11-19